 The Grand Palace at Peterhof was designed to be the centerpiece of Peter the Great's "Russian Versaille".
 Around 1720, the Tsar gave up on attempts to establish his court at Strelna, mainly because the boggy ground proved entirely unsuitable for the canals and fountains that he envisioned.
-Moving his attentions further east to Peterhof, the Tsar began to draw up his own plans for the grounds and palace.
+Moving his attentions further west to Peterhof, the Tsar began to draw up his own plans for the grounds and palace.
 Work had already begun on a modest palace, designed by Jean-Baptiste Le Blond, in 1714, and that building was completed in 1721.

 Meanwhile, fired by Peter's untiring enthusiasm, a massive amount of work had been completed around the palace, including the landscaping of the Lower Park, the digging of the Sea Canal, and the building of Monplaisir, Marly Palace, and most of the Hermitage.
 The original Higher Palace was somewhat inadequate for its surrounding splendours, and Peter instructed Le Blond and his pupil, Johann Braunstein, to expand the building.